mircaea/banners-with-backend/README.md

 `npm run start-server`

-Run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Backend

-- The backend server uses express with: .env variables; routes & controllers; accepts only `/api` requests.
+- The server uses express, .env variables, routes, controllers.

-- Get all the banners from the db: [http://localhost:8080/api/getBanners](http://localhost:8080/api/getBanners)
+- All the banner data: [http://localhost:8080/api/getBanners](http://localhost:8080/api/getBanners)

 ## Frontend

 - A custom hook called `useFirestore` is used for making axios calls to the backend.
 These calls use the response from backend to update the App Context.

-- The banners are being fetched every time the pages Landing & Dashboard are being hit; also updating App Context.
+- The banners are being fetched every time the pages Landing & Dashboard are being hit and also updating the context store.